Agostino Bertani: Life in parliament

 In 1866, Bertani founded a journal for social reform called La Riforma.

 Bertani's parliamentary career was less successful than his revolutionary activity.
-After the capture of Rome in 1870, he became the leader of the extreme left in the new Italian parliament.
-His chief work as deputy was an inquiry into the sanitary conditions of the peasantry and the preparation of the sanitary code adopted by the administration of Francesco Crispi.
-With the introduction of "transformismo" by Agostino Depretis in 1876, drawing ministers from the right and left, Bertani refused to enter the government.
+Following the completion of Italian unification and the capture of Rome in 1870, he became the leader of the extreme left in the new Italian parliament.
+His political activity centred primarily on two issues: education and healthcare.
+His most significant parliamentary achievement was leading an inquiry into the sanitary conditions of the peasantry and the preparation of the sanitary code adopted by the administration of Francesco Crispi.

+He consistently opposed government policies and, with the introduction of "transformismo" by Agostino Depretis in 1876, drawing ministers from the right and left, Bertani refused to enter the government.
+On 26 May 1877, disillusioned with the pragmatic and principle-compromising stance of the broader left, Bertani established a separate parliamentary group known as the Estrema Sinistra (Historical Extreme Left).
+This faction represented radical-liberal ideals, advocating full separation of church and state, administrative decentralisation, universal suffrage, and extensive social reforms.

 In 1885, along with Anna Maria Mozzoni, he made a visit to the anarchist Giovanni Passannante, imprisoned for attempted murder of King Umberto I, and denounced his prison conditions.

-Bertani remained in parliament until his death on 10 April 1886.
+Bertani remained in parliament until his death in Rome on 30 April 1886 at the age of 73.
+He is regarded as one of the principal ideologues of the modern Italian healthcare and social welfare system.
+His work on sanitary codification exerted a lasting influence on public policy in this field for several decades.